 Ethnic and Linguistic Composition

 Although India does not officially recogniseor categories in the national census, it continues to be one of the most ethnically diverse populations in the world.
 Broadly, the of India can be broken down into main groups on the basis of their linguistic backgrounds, the two largest being Indo-Aryan and Dravidian.
-For example, most people belonging to Indo-Aryan live in the northern half of the country and speak Hindi (India’s most widely spoken language).
-Meanwhile, people belonging to Dravidian generally live in the southern half of the country and account for most of the country’s Tamil and Telugu speakers.
-These labels usually serve as a helpful way to categorise the origins of Indian diversity, although they don’t necessarily reflect people’s personal identity.
-For example, people are unlikely to describe themselves as ‘Dravidian’ or ‘Indo-Aryan’.
+For example, many people belonging to Indo-Aryan live in the northern half of the country.
+Indo-Aryan languages commonly spoken include Hindi, Gujarati, Bengali, Marathi, Urdu, Odia and Punjabi.
+Meanwhile, people belonging to Dravidian generally live in the southern half of the country.
+Dravidian languages commonly spoken include Tamil, Kannada, Telugu and Malayalam.
+These labels of ‘Indo-Aryan’ and ‘Dravidian’ usually serve as a helpful way to categorise the origins of Indian diversity, although they don’t necessarily reflect people’s personal identity.
+For example, people are unlikely to describe themselves as ‘Indo-Aryan’ or ‘Dravidian’.

-Within these broad language groups, there is vast linguistic diversity accounting for 22 major languages and hundreds of regional dialects.
-Most Indians tend to be bilingual or multilingual, speaking a national language (such as Hindi) along with their regional language(s).
+Within these broad language groups, there is vast linguistic diversity accounting for 22 major languages and hundreds of regional or local languages.
+Most Indians tend to be bilingual or multilingual, speaking an official language along with their regional language(s).
 English is considered to be a subsidiary official language that is often reserved for governmental and commercial purposes.
 People who do not share a common first or native language will generally communicate in either Hindi or English.
-It is important to be considerate of the linguistic diversity of India as many Indians consider their language (particularly their regional dialects) to be a source of identity.
+It is important to be considerate of the linguistic diversity of India as many Indians consider their language (particularly their regional or local language) to be a source of identity.

 The ‘Indian identity’ has evolved continuously over the country’s history as political and religious institutions have changed within and outside of India.
 For example, the British Raj (1858-1947) brought about vast changes in the country’s economic, political and cultural spheres.
 India’s independence from the British in 1947 was accompanied by the partition of India and Pakistan into the Republic of India and the Islamic Republic of Pakistan respectively.
 This led to mass violence that continues to be a source of trauma and sadness for many Muslims, Sikhs and Hindus that reside in the Punjab region in northwestern India.